CSSUoB/TeX-Bot-Py-V2/CONTRIBUTING.md

 ### Code Style

 In general, follow the formatting in the file you are editing.
-You should also install the development dependencies [ruff](https://ruff.rs) code linting and [mypy](https://www.mypy-lang.org/) type checking which you can configure your IDE to use.
+You should also run the development tools [ruff](https://ruff.rs) & [PyMarkdownlnt](https://github.com/jackdewinter/pymarkdown) code linting and [mypy](https://www.mypy-lang.org/) type checking which you can configure your IDE to use.

 ### Git Commit Messages